 Omniscope Team* and Enterprise editions come with a Scheduler application.
 The app allows business users to schedule and automate data workflow execution and report data refresh either in regular intervals (e.g. every hour, every Monday morning) or on demand.

-NOTE: If you have been using previous version of Omniscope and have defined some Scheduler tasks they will continue to operate and function - you don't need to convert them to the latest version Omniscope.
-There may be some tasks you may have to edit in case they were related to the legacy IOK functionality.
+NOTE: If you have been using previous version (Omniscope Classic) and have defined some Scheduler tasks - they will continue to operate and function.
+You don't need to convert them to the latest version of Omniscope, although there may be some tasks you may have to edit, in case they were related to the legacy IOK functionality.

 This section contains the scheduler log, showing what the scheduler is doing, executed tasks and their status.
 If a scheduled report is not available, this is the first place to check in your investigation.

-This is control centre - it contains the list of all your existing schedules, including recurrences.
+This is a control centre - it contains the list of all your existing schedules, including recurrences.

-WARNING: All scheduler tasks need to be explicitly be saved in order for them to take effect.
+WARNING: All scheduler tasks need to be explicitly saved in order for them to take effect.
 However any test action executions (within a task that is not yet saved) will be applied on the server and cannot be undone.

-The first page you see when you open scheduler config is the task list.
-Here you see list of all your tasks you have configured.
-To create new tasks simply click to "Add Task".
+The first page you see when you open the scheduler config is the task list - here you will see a list of all your configured tasks.
+To create new tasks simply click on "Add Task".

 Deletes the current task.